WINMM sends the

 Specifies the ID of the target device.
 Device IDs are sequential and have an initial value of zero and a final value that is equal to one less than the number of devices that the driver supports.

-WINMM sets this parameter to MODM_GETNUMDEVS when it calls modMessage to process this message.
+WINMM sets this parameter to MODM_PAUSE when it calls modMessage to process this message.

 Use this parameter to return instance data to the driver.
-Drivers that support multiple clients can use this instance data to keep track of the client that is associated with the message.
+Drivers that support multiple clients can use this instance data to track the client that is associated with the message.

 |Available in Windows XP and later Windows operating systems.|